This survey will remain open until June 12, 2026.

 What does this mean for potential applicants?

-During this period, Larimer County will not accept new land use applications for facilities that fit the description of large-scale digital data processing, networking equipment, or industrial-scale computing.
+During the moratorium period, Larimer County will not accept new land use applications for facilities that fit the description of large-scale digital data processing, networking equipment, or industrial-scale computing.